Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 6

 fighting; that the Germans

-have []wonted] to make peace
+have wanted to make peace

-for two years & the allies
+for two years & the Allies

 wont agree to it & that they are